seabrookmx/config/dev-setup.md

 VS Code configuration
 ---
 - Download and install VSCode on your Windows host machine: https://code.visualstudio.com/docs/setup/windows
-- After installing, search for and install the Remote - WSL extension.
+- After installing, search for and install the Remote - SSH extension.
 Click the "Reload required" button to enable it.
-- Press Ctrl+Shift+P and enter Remote-WSL: New Window into the command palette, and then hit enter
+- Press Ctrl+Shift+P and enter Remote-SSH: New Window into the command palette.
+You should be able to select your VM as an SSH target here (if not, set up an alias in your SSH config and then it'll show up)
-- Verify your new Window is open within your Ubuntu instance by pressing Ctrl+\` to open a terminal, and then enter some commands
+- Once you've selected your VM, verify your new Window is open within your Ubuntu instance by pressing Ctrl+\` to open a terminal, and then enter some commands such as `uname && uname -r`

 ---
 Install & configure the Windows Terminal